Boroughs of Montreal during the COVID-19 pandemic: Mercier–Hochelaga-Maisonneuve

 The city of Montreal announced the closure of all community centres, cultural facilities, libraries, swimming pools, arenas and sports facilities in Mercier–Hochelaga-Maisonneuve (MHM) on March 13.
 Four days later, it announced the temporary closure of all Access Montreal offices and permit counters.
 On March 24, Mayor Pierre Lessard-Blais announced that the borough would contribute $100,000 to Centraide's emergency fund.

 On April 13, the Francis-Bouillon arena was converted to a homeless shelter; the Maurice Richard Arena was converted to a similar facility a few days later.
 Around that time, several pedestrian corridors were put in place in the borough to improve COVID-19 security.
 In late April, a mobile screening clinic was deployed in the borough.

 Twenty-seven Canadian Armed Forces soldiers were deployed to the CHSLD Benjamin-Victor-Rousselot on May 1.

 Between May 2 and May 12, the number of deaths in the borough nearly doubled.
 On May 13, 15,000 masks began to be distributed to MHM residents over a nine-day period.
 The Débrouillards scientific day camps were canceled on May 20.

 Montreal-Est

-On March 19, Montreal-Est announced the closure of all non-essential services the following day.
+On March 19, Montréal-Est announced the closure of all non-essential services the following day.
 A month later, residential construction (on April 20) and landscaping (on April 15) partially resumed.
 On June 2, the city announced the temporary closure of its facilities after three employees were diagnosed with COVID-19 the previous week.